YulongBonjour/STTM/README.md

 # See_Through_Their_Minds
 See Through Their Minds: Learning Transferable Brain Decoding Models from Cross-subject fMRI

 This paper has been accepted by AAAI 2025.
-Codes will be released soon.

 Results for Sub 1:
   https://drive.google.com/file/d/1nSMokrUtgbChQaynolTEDLeeOG4GUo3h/view?usp=sharing